muammar/ml4chem/README.md

   welcome!
 - Documentation (work in progress).
 - Explicit and idiomatic: `ml4chem.get_me_a_coffee()`.
-- Distributed training in a data parallelism paradigm (mini-batches).
+- Distributed training in a data parallel paradigm aka mini-batches.
 - Scalability and distributed computations are powered by Dask.
 - Real-time tools to track status of your computations.
 - [Messagepack serialization](https://msgpack.org/index.html).